 Effective July 1, 1998, the Master Trust was formed for the State of Georgia Deferred Compensation Program to serve as the funding medium for the 457 Plan.
 All assets of the 457 Plan are held in trust for the exclusive benefit of the participants and their beneficiaries.
 The assets of the 457 Plan and the 401(k) Plan are commingled in the Master Trust with the respective trusts owning units of the Master Trust.
 Participant contributions are invested according to the participant's investment election.
 If the participant does not make an election, investments are automatically defaulted to a Lifecycle Fund based on the participant's date of birth.

 Effective July 1, 2005 (HB275), ERS became the trustee of the 457 Plan.
-Aon Hewitt, which became Alight Solutions in June 2017, and JPMorgan Chase hold, administer, and invest the assets of the Master Trust.
+Alight Solutions and JPMorgan Chase hold, administer, and invest the assets of the Master Trust.

 Participation